Table of Contents

 The same concepts apply also in the case of VoD streaming.

-Now let’s delve more in depth on the reasons that drove HTTP Streaming adoption, its inherent advantages and limitations
+Now let’s delve more in-depth into the reasons that drove HTTP Streaming adoption, its inherent advantages and limitations.

 The Pros & Cons of Using HTTP Streaming

 - Standard, low cost HTTP server infrastructure vs. expensive proprietary infrastructure used by legacy streaming solutions

 - HTTP streaming is not blocked by firewalls and is easily scalable, since it uses the standard HTTP protocol.
 Legacy streaming solutions had difficulty scaling live-stream delivery since most real-time media protocols required expensive servers that typically only served fewer than 100 simultaneous viewers.

 - Two way protocol communication, in order to dynamically select the rendition that best adapts to the fluctuating network conditions.
 Basically, as the player receives the manifest files – it can request different renditions (video bitrates) to ensure smooth playback, should there be changes in network connectivity.